 VLNV stands for Vendor-Library-Name-Version and is a concept introduced by IP-XACT.
-The VLNV of an IP is defined in the first four fields of an IP-XACT component (see IP-XACT definition).
+The VLNV of an IP is defined in the first four fields of an IP-XACT component (see IP-XACT definition.

-PathWave FPGA uses the VLNV value to resolve name conflicts.
-The library field is used to categorize IP in the IP Library.
+PathWave FPGA uses the VLNV value to uniquely identify IP.
+The library field is used to categorize IP in the IP Catalog.